ying531/repDiagnosis/README.md

 ## Example

-We show how to conduct the diagnosis for the replication study on EMDR and misinformation (for details and cleaned datasets, see Data pair 3 in our dataset collection).
+We show how to conduct the diagnosis for the replication study on EMDR and misinformation, which decomposes the discrepancy between original and replication study estimates into several interpretable pieces (for details and cleaned datasets, see Data pair 3 in our dataset collection).

 **Load datasets.** First, the paired datasets can be directly loaded from the package.
 Use `data()` to load them as `org.dat` for original study and `rep.dat` for replication study.
 You can also use your own datasets, but make sure their column names are consistent.